web-deps/odom/docs/conditionals.md

     {
       "root": string,
       "threshold": string,
-      "rootMargin": number | array<number>
+      "rootMargin": number | array
     }
     ```

-    Refer to [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for a detailed explaination of how these values work.
+    Refer to [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for a detailed explanation of how these values work.

   - Attributes;
     - `root`: A CSS selector for the element used to check the intersection.
-The selector is used the same way it is used in `select`.
+The selector is used the same way it is used in [`select`](./api/component/component.md#select).
 If not set, the root is considered to be the viewport.
     - `rootMargin`: A string indicating the margin around the `root`.
 It takes values valid for [CSS margin](https://developer.mozilla.org/en-US/docs/Web/CSS/margin).
     - `threshold`: A number or array of numbers which specify the percentage of the element's visibility the element should be loaded.
 The default value is `0`;